Terms and conditions

 6. Prizes

-6.2 Winners will attend a formal presentation, receive certificates, and have the opportunity to present their entry at Parliament House.
+6.2 Winners will attend a formal presentation at Parliament House, receive certificates, and their entry will be exhibited at Parliament House for a temporary period determined by the department.

-6.3 Winners will also participate in a program at Parliament House, including a tour and attendance to Question Time.
-A morning tea will be held with Parliament members and staff to meet the winners.
+6.3 Winners will participate in a program at Parliament House, including a morning tea, tour and attendance at Question Time.

-6.4 The top 5 entries from each year group will be showcased on the APH website and social media channels.
-All entries will be displayed through an online exhibition.
+6.7 The shortlisted entries from each year group will be showcased on the Parliament of Australia (APH) website and the department’s social media channels.
+Where possible, entries will be displayed through an online exhibition on the Yarning website.

 7. Intellectual property

-7.1 By submitting an entry, the participant agrees to grant the Department of the House of Representatives a non-exclusive, royalty-free license to use the submission for promotional, educational, and public purposes, including but not limited to publication on websites, social media, and print materials.
+7.1 By submitting an entry, the participant agrees to grant the Department of the House of Representatives a non-exclusive, royalty-free license to use the submission for promotional, educational, internal departmental activities including reconciliation initiatives and public purposes, including but not limited to publication on websites, social media, and print materials.

 7.2 All entries must be the original work of the participant.
 The department takes no responsibility for any claims arising from third-party intellectual property rights violations.